 Today, Aristotle's three parts are called Ethos, Pathos, and Logos.
 "Ethos" (the Greek word for "character") is the perceived trustworthiness of the speaker.
 "Pathos" (the Greek word for "suffering" or "experience") is an appeal to an audience's emotions.
 "Logos" (the Greek word for "word") is an argument based on reason.
-262

 In the years since Aristotle, much has been added to Aristotle's analysis of Rhetoric.
 For example, Rhetoric has been divided into five parts: invention, arrangement, style, memory, and delivery.
 Aristotle's concepts sometimes seem quaint, or even strange, but his perspective has proven durable, and with the elaborations developed in the Middle Ages, plus the recent additions of communications theory, psychology, and neuropsychology, have created an important body of knowledge regarding effective communication.
+Aristotle's approach to studying persuasive speech remains relevant today.

 A. APPEALS TO ETHOS.
 In traditional Rhetoric theory, Ethos is persuasiveness attributable to the actual or perceived character of the speaker or writer.
 Aristotle viewed Ethos as something invented by the speaker and created during the speech.
 Aristotle commented: "[There is persuasion] through character whenever the speech is spoken in such a way as to make the speaker worthy of credence . . . .
 And this should result from the speech, not from a previous opinion that the speaker is a certain kind of person."
 Roman Rhetoricians viewed Ethos differently, for in Rome a person's credibility and the weight of his words were intertwined with his family history.
 It is said that Ethos is influenced by the speaker's attitude toward the audience.
-The attitude can vary from formal to informal, and can vary inside one speech.
-Attitude is conveyed to the audience through tone.
+The attitude can vary from formal to informal, and can vary from time-totime wihtin one speech.
+One way that a speaker's attitude is conveyed to the audience is through tone.
 Tone is the feeling the audience perceives about the speaker's attitude.
 Tone is conveyed through word choice and sentence structure.

 B. APPEALS TO PATHOS.
 Pathos is the approach of swaying the audience by emotional appeal, rather than by logical argument.
-Such emotions might include love, fear, patriotism, guilt, hate, joy, pity, attraction, etc. Emotional effect is often achieved through vivid and concrete language, emotionally-loaded words, honorific and pejorative words, emotional narratives or anecdotes that bring the issue being considered "to life," metaphors, similes, and symbols that trigger emotional reactions.
+Such emotions might include love, fear, patriotism, guilt, hate, joy, pity, attraction, etc. Emotional effect is often achieved through vivid and concrete language. emotionally-loaded words, honorific and pejorative words, emotional narratives or anecdotes that bring the issue being considered "to life," metaphors, similes, and symbols that trigger emotional reactions.
 Some writers include in Pathos appeals to an audience's sympathies, an effort to have the audience identify with the speaker or writer.
 Many of the Rhetorical Fallacies are in fact tried-and-true effective appeals to Pathos.
+See Section XV

 While an emotional appeal today is sometimes seen as inferior to intellectual argument, Aristotle did not view it that way.
-Aristotle saw humans as having a rational element and an irrational element.
+Aristotle saw humans as having a rational element and an emotional element.
 Since both the intellect and emotions are a part of humanness, any study of persuasion by necessity must attend to the way that speakers and writers can affect emotions.